anoopkashyap07/RandomYoutubegen/README.md

 ## Getting Started

 1. Clone this repository.
-2. Install the required dependencies (if any).
+2. Install the required dependencies listed in requirements.txt.
 3. Run the Flask application using `python app.py`.
 4. Access the application in your web browser at the specified URL.